Paul Jacobs (organist): Biography

 Jacobs is known for playing demanding programs exclusively from memory.
 He has memorized the complete works of Olivier Messiaen, as well as the complete works of Johann Sebastian Bach, Johannes Brahms, and César Franck.

-An advocate for new music, Jacobs has premiered works by Christopher Rouse, Mason Bates, Michael Daugherty, Christopher Theofanidis, Samuel Adler, John Harbison, Stephen Paulus, and Wayne Oquin.
+An advocate for new music, Jacobs has premiered works by Christopher Rouse, Mason Bates, Michael Daugherty, Christopher Theofanidis, Samuel Adler, John Harbison, Stephen Paulus, Wayne Oquin, and Lowell Liebermann.

 Since 2014, Jacobs has served as the Director of the Oregon Bach Festival Organ Institute.

-Jacobs has written several articles for The Wall Street Journal, including "The Staying Inside Guide: Pulling Out All the Stops" and "The Staying Inside Guide: The Vital Sounds of Contemporary Organ", and one advocating for a pipe organ to be returned to David Geffen Hall in New York City.
+Jacobs has written several articles for The Wall Street Journal, including "The Staying Inside Guide: Pulling Out All the Stops", "The Staying Inside Guide: The Vital Sounds of Contemporary Organ", one advocating for a pipe organ to be returned to David Geffen Hall in New York City, and "Bach’s Solo Organ Spectacular."
+He also wrote an article for BBC Music Magazine, "The Instrument New York Doesn't Want You to Hear."

 Awards and honors

 In addition to numerous awards and honors, Jacobs was the first organist to be given the Harvard Musical Association's Arthur W. Foote Award in 2004.
 He received the Yale School of Music's Distinguished Alumni Award in 2005, and in 2007 he was awarded the William Schuman Scholars Chair at the Juilliard School.

 He won a Grammy Award for Best Instrumental Soloist Performance (without orchestra) at the 53rd Grammy Awards in 2011 for his recording of Messiaen: Livre Du Saint-Sacrement.

 In May 2017, Jacobs was awarded an honorary Doctor of Music degree from Washington & Jefferson College.

 In 2021, The American Guild of Organists named Jacobs the recipient of the International Performer of the Year Award.